How Paper compares to typical academic support options

 Providing writing help and feedback is painstaking work.
 Most teachers don't have the bandwidth to review an assignment more than once.
-But learners need timely, frequent feedback spanning grammar, structure, and style to develop strong writing skills.
+But learners need timely, frequent feedback spanning grammar, structure, and style elements to develop strong writing skills.

 |Unlimited help from experts across every subject

 In the span of two hours, a learner could need extra help in U.S. history, French, and physics.
-Students and guardians shouldn’t have to jump through hoops to get all the help they need.
+Students and guardians shouldn’t have to jump through hoops to get all the support they need.

 |Sessions that last as long or short as learners need

-|Insights for teachers into student progress and needs
+|Insights for teachers into students' progress and needs

-|Insights for administrators on usage and engagement
+|Insights for administrators surrounding usage and engagement

 To effectively plan professional development and best allocate school resources, administrators need to understand how often students seek extra help across every subject area.

-|Scale to match student demand for support
+|Scalable to match student demand for support

-|1:1 personalized support every time
+|1:1 personalized support—every time

-|No “extra help” stigma
+|No 'extra help' stigma

-|No out of pocket cost to students and guardians
+|No out-of-pocket cost for students and guardians

-|Predictable fixed costs for school districts
+|Predictable fixed pricing for school districts

 Budgeting accurately is critical—and often very challenging for school administrators.
 Extra help can have large variable costs that disrupt even the most tightly controlled budget and place a hard cap on how often students can access critical support.
 Fixed pricing is key to avoiding this issue.